Todd Frazier: New York Mets

 On February 7, 2018, Frazier signed a two-year, $16 million contract with the New York Mets.

-On May 3, 2018, Frazier claimed that umpires were doing a worse job of calling balls and strikes in 2018 than in previous seasons and asked for a meeting with MLB commissioner Rob Manfred to discuss his frustration.
+On May 3, Frazier claimed that umpires were doing a worse job of calling balls and strikes in 2018 than in previous seasons and asked for a meeting with MLB commissioner Rob Manfred to discuss his frustration.
 "It's rubbing everybody the wrong way," Frazier said.
 "You have to be better than that."
 MLB said it had no comment on Frazier's remarks.

 The Mets placed Frazier on the disabled list on May 8 after he suffered the first hamstring injury of his career.
-Frazier was activated from the disabled list on June 5 after appearing in three rehab games with the Triple-A Las Vegas 51s.
+Frazier was activated from the DL on June 5 after appearing in three rehab games with the Triple-A Las Vegas 51s.
 He was placed on the disabled list on July 9 for the second time in the season with a rib cage injury.
-He finished the season hitting .213 for the second straight season with 18 home runs and 59 runs batted in.
+Frazier finished the season batting .213 for the second straight season with 18 home runs and 59 RBI.

 Frazier was placed on the injured list to begin the 2019 season with a left oblique strain.
+On August 9, 2019, during a game against the Washington Nationals, Frazier hit a game-tying, three-run home run in the bottom of the 9th inning off of pitcher Sean Doolittle.
+The Mets went on to win the game 7–6, from a walk-off single by Michael Conforto.

-On September 6, 2019, Frazier recorded his 1,000th career hit, a third inning single off Zach Eflin of the Philadelphia Phillies at Citi Field.
+On September 6, Frazier recorded his 1,000th career hit, a third inning single off Zach Eflin of the Philadelphia Phillies at Citi Field.
+He finished the season batting .251/.329/.443 with 21 home runs and 67 RBI.